 We have exercise programs for residents of all lifestyles and levels of care.
 Our variety of programs includes fitness, endurance, strength for balance, chair yoga, chair exercise, hand exercise, Wii bowling and walking.
 Most campuses offer instruction in tai chi.
 This Chinese meditative exercise promotes slow, total-body movement and reduces stress.

 Country Meadows co-workers enjoy supporting our residents in remaining healthy, fit and active.
 We would be glad to have you schedule a visit to any of our active retirement communities and introduce you to our full range of activities and services.

-We have 10 Pennsylvania retirement communities—in Lancaster, Hershey, Mechanicsburg, Pittsburgh, Wyomissing, York-South, York-West, Allentown, Bethlehem and Easton—as well as a Maryland retirement community in Frederick.
+We have senior living apartments at 10 Pennsylvania retirement communities—in Lancaster, Hershey, Mechanicsburg, Pittsburgh, Wyomissing, York-South, York-West, Allentown, Bethlehem and Easton—as well as a senior living community in Maryland, located in Frederick.
 If you’re in the process of choosing a retirement community near you, we invite you to contact us.